Working with Lace

 There are some laces where you can cut out part of the design.

 It is pretty obvious where that is possible without unraveling the whole thing.
-Then you can use the different parts of the lace as trimmings.
+But you have to take care while cutting.
+Then just let your imagination run wild.

 Setting the scene